 Here are some general guidelines to help you plan your course of study:

-If you want to find a job as quickly as possible, you need to understand spoken English and to have effective strategies for communicating.
+If you want to learn basic language skills for daily life or find a job as quickly as possible, you need to understand spoken English and to have effective strategies for communicating.

-If you want to be comfortable reading English newspapers and speaking English in informal settings, formal writing skills are not necessary.
+If you want to be comfortable reading English media, listening and speaking skills

 A college education